dotps1/HPWarranty/README.md

 # HPWarranty PowerShell Module
-## HP it would seem is going out of there way to make this constantly stop working.

-Currently, after being shutdown again....the Get-HPIncWarrantyEntitlement is working again.
-However the Get-HPEntWarrantyEntitlement is not.
+## **Finally getting this working a bit again, refractor in progress.**

 ~~This module can be installed from the [PowerShellGallery](https://www.powershellgallery.com/packages/HPWarranty/).
-You need [WMF 5](https://www.microsoft.com/en-us/download/details.aspx?id=44987) to use this feature.~~ currently disabled until the enterprise cmdlet is working again.
+You need [WMF 5](https://www.microsoft.com/en-us/download/details.aspx?id=44987) to use this feature.~~ currently disabled until refractor is complete.
 ```PowerShell
 Install-Module -Name HPWarranty
 ```